soasme/runflow/docs/extend-runflow.md

 In the directory `dist/`, two new package files are created.

-We can now install the package file to the env (or actually to the env of your project):
+We can publish the package files to [pypi.org](https://pypi.org) using [twine](https://twine.readthedocs.io/en/latest/).
+The package will be then open to the world.

+But for now, let's skip the publish step and just install the package from a local file file to the venv.

 ```bash
 $ python -mpip install runflow_vanilla_example-0.1.0-py3-none-any.whl
 ```

-After `runflow_vanilla_example` gets installed, Runflow is able to automatically pick it up and recognizes `vanilla_run` as a valid task type.
+After `runflow_vanilla_example` gets installed, Runflow is able to automatically pick it up and recognizes `guess_ice_cream` as a valid task type.

 Hooray!! 🎉